 When you’re freelancing on the side, it’s the ideal time to focus on building relationships with editors and clients.

 When I started out, I’d have an idea for an article and immediately try to think of where I could place it.

 Nowadays I’m much more likely to consider which publications I want to write for on a long-term basis.

 Editors and clients like responsive freelancers, but you do not have to be on call 24/7.

-If you’re worried about not being able to get back to editors or clients straight away or sending emails after hours – you can always put a clever tagline like freelance journalist Sue White does at the bottom of each email.
-Sue’s email footer reads:
+If you’re worried about not being able to get back to editors or clients straight away or sending emails after hours, there’s a simple solution.

 If you were sent this email at a highly unsociable hour, please go back to your non-work life.
 I work around the schedule of a cute but active 3yo, so often send emails at odd times.
 I don’t expect anyone to reply until office hours.